The Safest and Most Dangerous Places in Sherburne County, MN: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Sherburne County is $250 per year, which is $214 less than the national average and $159 less than Minnesota's state average.
-Below we compare counties similar to Sherburne County:
+The overall cost of crime per resident in Sherburne County is $250 per year, which is $214 less than the national average and $159 less than Minnesota's state average.
+The comparison below uses counties similar to Sherburne County:

 • In Hennepin County, MN, crime costs $582 per person, which is $332 more than in Sherburne County.